Cykelero/tasklemon/README.md

 Install Tasklemon globally by running `npm install -g tasklemon`.
 This will make it available as `lemon` on the command&nbsp;line.

+Tasklemon supports macOS, Linux, and (for the most part) Windows.

 ### Writing and running a script

-To use Tasklemon, just write a script and save it into a file, then execute it by running `lemon your-script.js`.
+To use Tasklemon, write a script and save it into a file, then execute it by running `lemon your-script.js`.
 At runtime, Tasklemon exposes its entry points to your script, so you don't have to import anything.
 It also wraps all your code in an `async` function call, so that you can `await` promises wherever.

 Optionally, you can add the `#!/usr/bin/env lemon` shebang to the very top of your script, and make it executable using `chmod u+x your-script.js`.
 You'll then be able to directly invoke the script on the command&nbsp;line, without calling `lemon`.